zhangzq/gitbook-plugin-ftpsync/README.md

 # ftp deployer

-sync gitbook to ftp server after each build
+sync gitbook to ftp server after each build.

-not work yet.
-I do not know why.
+## How it's implemented

+The plugin call bash `ftpsync` via `child_process.exec`.
+So you must install `ftpsync` globally.

+When I call `ftpsync` in `node`, there is no result returned.

 ## Install

 ```
+$ sudo npm install ftpsync -g
 $ npm install gitbook-plugin-ftpsync --save
 ```